How to Get a PMP Certification: An Overview

 Composing a little less than half of the exam, the people section includes questions on leading and building teams, managing conflict, supporting virtual teams, mentoring, and other related topics.

-The business environment portion of the exam deals broadly with the more business-minded aspects you’ll have to tackle as a project manager, like compliance, delivering value, and supporting organisational change.
+The business environment portion of the exam deals broadly with the more business-minded aspects that you will have to tackle as a project manager, like compliance, delivering value, and supporting organisational change.

 Roughly half of the content represents predictive project management approaches, while the other half represents Agile or hybrid approaches.